Before you begin!

 --form 'request_query=What is this all about?' \

-To keep things simple we made use of the /query/ endpoint without structured output
+To keep things simple we made use of the /collection/query/ endpoint without structured output

 5